bedoshi/crx-with-granblueFangasy/README.md

 # crx-with-grab-f

-Sharing export data of CRX-mouse for assisting easy at browser-game like Graxblxx Fanxxsx.
+Sharing export data of CRX-mouse for assisting easy at browser-game like Granblue Fantasy.

 ## What you can do with this
 1. Opening assist-page easy.